 Balance transfer fees refer to charges, typically a percentage of the transferred amount, imposed by credit card companies when customers transfer outstanding balances from one credit card to another.

-These fees are typically calculated as a percentage of the total amount being transferred, often ranging from 3% to 5% of the transferred balance.
+These fees are typically calculated as a percentage of the transferred amount, ranging from 3% to 5% of the transferred balance.

 Purpose and Impact

-Balance transfer fees are charged to compensate credit card issuers for the risk associated with transferring existing debt.
+Balance transfer fees compensate credit card issuers for the risk of transferring existing debt.
 Companies aim to offset potential losses incurred by customers consolidating their debts onto a new card with more favourable terms and balance transfer offers.

 How Balance Transfer Fees Work